Cocomelon Cake

 While the cake layers bake and cool, make the vanilla buttercream frosting with either an electric hand mixer or a stand mixer.

-If your frosting seems too thick after mixing your ingredients, add in additional cream (1 tablespoon at a time).
+If your frosting seems too thick after mixing your ingredients, add additional cream (1 tablespoon at a time).
 Or if the frosting is too thin, add in more powdered sugar (quarter of a cup at a time).

 If you’re unsure how thick your frosting should be, you can learn what consistency you’re looking for in my frosting consistency post.